deeppavlov/chatsky/docs/source/index.rst

 Pipeline
 ~~~~~~~~

-- **Conditions:** This module contains a set of functions that are used to determine the possibility of transition
+- **Conditions:** The conditions module contains functions that can be used to determine whether the pipeline
-   from one node of the dialog graph to another.
-Condition functions
-   are used to check the current state of the dialog and make decisions about how to proceed with the conversation.
+   component to which they are attached should be executed or not.

 - **Service Group:** This module contains the :py:class:`.ServiceGroup` class.
 This class represents a group
    of services that can be executed together in a specific order.